praveenpX/aws-aspnetcore-cognito-authentication-mvc-webapp/aspnetcore-cognito-authentication-mvc-webapp/README.md

 Automating the Configuration using CloudFormation Template
 ----------------------------------------------------------

+Follow the steps one by one in this section, and/or alternately, you can leverage the below cloud formation template to automate the Cognito Configuration

 Alternately, you can leverage the below cloud formation template to automate the Cognito Configuration